TerryMinal/YoRPG_RPG7/README.md

 YoRPG7, a terminal rpg game, created by Xin Yi, Terry, and Alitquan

 a)**Additional Features:**
-  Determine who goes first by speed percent of the attack methods, and the speed of the character Character can choose to attack or defend
+  1.Determine who goes first by speed percent of the attack methods, and the speed of the character 2.Character can choose to attack or defend
-  Added evasion attribute
+  3.Added evasion attribute
   4.More attack methods
       a.Different attack methods for different subclasses
       b.Special attacks (poison,paralysis,and healing)